rushilcs/rushilcs.github.io/README.md

 # Rushil Chandrupatla - Portfolio Website

 An interactive portfolio website showcasing ML engineering projects, systems design, and problem-solving approaches.
 Built with React, Vite, and Tailwind CSS.
+Initially scaffolded from an open-source React portfolio template and now fully customized with original design, content, and functionality.

 ## 🚀 Features